LocalJoost/LocalJoost.github.io/_posts/2022-01-29-Finding-the-Floor-with-HoloLens-2-and-MRTK-273.markdown

 I'm going to assume you know how to set up a project using these components - in any case, the MRTK does its best to guide you through the process.
 If that doesn't work for you, let me know, and I will write another blog post detailing the process.

 ## Attack of the cloning
-If you have worked with the MRKT before, you know the drill - if you want to configure stuff, you will need to do a lot of profile cloning and adapting.
+If you have worked with the MRTK before, you know the drill - if you want to configure stuff, you will need to do a lot of profile cloning and adapting.
 * First, clone the DefaultHoloLens2ConfigurationProfile (I've called mine AppConfigurationProfile)
 * Select Diagnostics at top level, Disable diagnostics so we don't get the profiler float before our eyes by default
 * Select Spatial Awareness at top level, and check the Enable Spatial Awareness checkbox